dezswap/docs/content/en/docs/integration/sdk/examples.md

 ## Message Composer

 For more control over the transaction message, use `DezswapPairMsgComposer`.
+This is useful when you need to batch multiple messages or customize the swap parameters.

 ```typescript
 import {